 As Art Deco was above all a style of decoration, architectural ornament took interesting turns under its influence.
 There are still many tiled shop fronts surviving in the Deco style.
 Cinema sculpture is rare, but arresting and often provocatively glamorous: images of the female nude entwined in film, in stone or in a metallic finish, were popular on 1930s picture palaces.
 Art Deco sculpture is not all cinematic glamour, however.
 Building workers and their jobs are represented in a memorable set of reliefs carved by Joseph Cribb on a former building society premises in Brighton.
 Other kinds of decorative panel lift sometimes banal buildings to new heights.
 After World War II the style lingered on and connoisseurs of traditional cafés are sometimes rewarded with a surviving 1940s Art Deco interior or façade.

 The three kinds of modernism of the 1920s and 1930s – “high” or Bauhaus modernism, moderne, Art Deco – are not distinct styles.
 They blur at the boundaries and represent something more like a spectrum that a set of distinct categories.
-But they do cover a wide range, from near minimalism at one end to cinematic extravagance at the other, and it's not always possible to fit buildings into one category or another.
+They do cover a wide range, from near minimalism at one end to cinematic extravagance at the other, and it's not always possible to fit buildings into one category or another.
 Are elegant black shop fronts like the ones in Ashby de la Zouch or Worcester examples of modernism, Art Deco, or something in between?
 The variety of modern architecture from te interwar period shows the many ways in which architects created new approaches to their art in the early-20th century.